Reloading Brass: Becoming A Control Freak

 load might get the job done in an equally effective manner, and there are times

-where I do opt to use factory ammunition, but I much prefer to handload
+where I do opt to use factory ammunition, but hand-loading is the only sure way to know exactly what you're getting when you pull the trigger.

 Indulging instead of Depriving the Obsession